How to Obtain an OLCC Marijuana License in Oregon

 A legal overview of the four types businesses can apply for

 In 2014, Oregon voters went to the polls and approved Measure 91—a bill that put the state on the path to legalizing marijuana for recreational use.
 Among other things, Measure 91 gave the Oregon Liquor Control Commission (OLCC) the legal authority to regulate and tax the recreational marijuana industry starting in 2016.
-Any Oregon company seeking to do business in the marijuana industry must obtain the appropriate license from the OLCC.
+Any Oregon company seeking to do business in the cannabis industry must obtain the appropriate OLCC license.

-In Oregon, there are four different general types of marijuana licenses available:
+In the state of Oregon, there are four different general recreational marijuana license types available for recreational marijuana businesses: